Kariofili

-The Kariofili (Καριοφίλι), also spelled Kariophili, was a smoothbore musket produced and used throughout Greece and its neighbouring territories within the Ottoman Empire from the 18th to the early 20th centuries.
-A symbol of resistance and status, it was the characteristic arm of the Klephts and Armatoles and played a significant role in the Greek War of Independence.
+The kariofili (καριοφίλι), also spelled kariophili, was a smoothbore musket produced and used throughout Greece and its neighbouring territories within the Ottoman Empire from the 18th to the early 20th centuries.
+A symbol of resistance and status, it was the characteristic arm of the klephts and armatoles, and played a significant role in the Greek War of Independence.

 Etymology

-The origin of the name "Kariofili" is uncertain.
+The origin of the name kariofili is uncertain.
 A common folk etymology suggests it is a Hellenized corruption of the Italian phrase "Carlo e Figli" (Carlo and Sons), implying the guns were based on those from a known Italian gunsmithing family.
 However, historical research has not identified any Italian gunmakers named "Carlo & Figli" operating in the relevant period, casting doubt on this theory.
 Alternative theories propose the name may derive from the Turkish word karanfil (meaning carnation, and later a term for a rifled gun), which also influenced the Slavic name Karanfilka.

 Design and features

-Stock: The stock was typically covered in engraved sheets of brass, silver, or iron, often covering the entire wrist and butt area.
+The stock was typically covered in sheets of brass, silver, or iron, often covering the entire wrist and butt area.
 It curves upward sharply in a manner similar to the Afghan Jezail but ends in a distinctive, ornate fork or fishtail shape.

-Lock: While most commonly utilizing a French-style flintlock mechanism, many were later converted to percussion systems.
-A variant utilizing a Miquelet lock was produced in the Balkans and known by the name Rašak.

-Barrel: Though predominantly smoothbore, examples with Turkish rifled barrels are known.

-Decoration: Many specimens are highly personalized, featuring engraved decorations, and often inscribed with the date, place of manufacture, or the owner's name on the left side of the stock.
+Most used exported flintlocks from Italy, France, and Germany; many were later converted to percussion.
+Some examples have been found converted to the Berdan and Gras breechloading systems.
+Though predominantly made with Italian smoothbore barrels from Brescia, examples with Turkish rifled barrels are known.
+Many specimens are highly personalized, featuring engraved decorations, and often inscribed with the date, place of manufacture, or the owner's name on the left side of the stock.

 Regional variations

 Significant regional variations existed.
 In Macedonia, a distinct style known as the Makedonka (Μακεδόνκα) was produced, characterized by its butt inlaid with alternating layers of walrus ivory and wood.
+A variant utilizing a miquelet lock was produced in the Balkans and known by the name Rašak; these seldom have a trigger guard.